lpcp-contest/lpcp-contest-2022/README.md

 Input and output format of problems will be provided according to some easy-to-parse representation, and similarly output must be provided according to some easy-to-write format.
 (Please, have a look at the [previous edition](https://github.com/alviano/lpcp-contest-2021) of the contest to get an idea of the input and output format.)

+**Checkers will be provided to participants** via a Python client, so to ease the identification of bugs thanks to textual representations of testcases and solutions.
+The Python client can be downloaded from this repository, and it must be modified to specify the URL of the backend server (to be given during the contest).

 Each team consists of up to three participants.
 Submitted solutions will be tested on additional instances, and are expected to terminate in 10 minutes on an Intel(R) Core(TM) i7-7600U CPU @ 2.80GHz.
 Memory usage will be limited to 6 GiB.